-Since penile cancer is an uncommon disease in this country, it is hard to study.
+Penile cancer is an uncommon disease in this country, so it is hard to study.
 For example, it is hard to get large numbers of men to enroll in clinical trials to test newer forms of treatment, simply because there are fewer men with this type of cancer.

 Vaccines that protect against infection with types of HPV linked to certain cancers have been developed.
 One of these, Gardasil, is now approved for use in young men to help prevent genital warts and anal cancer.
 While it has not yet been studied, the hope is that the vaccine may eventually help prevent other cancers linked to HPV in men, including penile cancers.

 Doctors are looking for better ways to preserve as much of the penis as possible in treating early-stage cancers.
 For example, in some cases, laser therapy can cure or control the disease and preserve the appearance and function of the penis.
 Research is being done to identify the best type of laser to use in these early tumors.

 Doctors are also looking at using different chemotherapy drugs to treat penile cancer, such as irinotecan (Camptosar) and vinflunine.

 Scientists are learning much more about how certain genes called oncogenes and tumor suppressor genes control cell growth and how changes in these genes cause normal cells to become cancerous.
 Learning more about these abnormal genes in penile cancer might also help guide use of targeted therapies.
 Targeted therapy is a term used for drugs that target certain cell changes and signals that are needed for a cancer to develop and keep growing.
 Targeted therapies might sometimes work when standard chemo drugs don’t, and they tend to have different (and often less severe) side effects than most standard chemo drugs.